Offshore drilling in Atlantic Canada: Jeanne d'Arc Basin

 The Jeanne d'Arc Basin is located about 340 km to the southeast from the Island of Newfoundland, Canada.
 The geological region is defined by an offshore sedimentary basin covering an area greater than 6000 km3 and 20 km in depth.
 Hydrocarbon exploration first began during the 1960s by Amoco and Imperial Oil.
 Exploration wells indicated the potential of the basin for active petroleum drilling.
 In 1979, the first major well began pumping operations.

 Sable Offshore Energy Project

 Since 1999, the Sable Offshore Energy Project (SOEP) is an ongoing initiative to conduct natural gas exploration along the Nova Scotian continental Shelf.
 This project produces over 14,000,000 m3 of natural gas and 3,200 m3 of liquid natural gas daily.
 The major partners include ExxonMobil, Shell Canada, Imperial Oil, and Pengrowth Energy.

 Shelburne Basin Venture Exploration Drilling Project

 Beginning in 2013, this exploratory hydrocarbon drilling project was conducted by Shell Canada about 250 km southeast of Halifax, Nova Scotia.
-Between 2013-2015, seven exploration wells have been proposed.
+Between 2013 and 2015, seven exploration wells have been proposed.
 The project took place in the Shelburne Basin, which has been a consistent source for Nova Scotian hydrocarbon production.